All About Tankless | Water Heater Pros | Sacramento, Ca

 SHOULD YOU GO WITH A TANK-TYPE OR TANKLESS WATER HEATER?

 By now, tankless water heaters sound pretty good.
-They actually get used pretty commonly for the last 50 years or so in Europe, where energy costs are much higher than they are here in Sacramento.
-Tankless water heaters may actually reduce your energy costs by up to 40%.
-Natural gas and propane-fueled models are more efficient than their electric counterparts, Water Heater Pros only services and installs gas tankless units.
+They have been used commonly for the last 50 years in Europe, where energy costs are much higher than in Sacramento.
+Tankless water heaters may reduce your energy costs by up to 40%.
+Natural gas and propane-fueled models are more efficient than their electric counterparts; Water Heater Pros only services and installs tankless gas units.

-The one potential disadvantage of a LOWER COST tankless water heater is its ability to supply hot water to multiple users at once.
-If, for instance, the shower is being used in several bathrooms at the same time, you may need a tankless hot water heater that offers a higher BTU and flow rate.
-However, when you choose Water Heater Pros as your hot water contractor, this isn’t a problem!
-We are trained to properly size tankless water heaters based on your home’s size and your family’s hot water needs and of course budget.
+The one potential disadvantage of a LOWER COST tankless water heater is its ability to supply hot water to multiple users simultaneously.
+If, for instance, the shower is used in several bathrooms simultaneously, you may need a tankless water heater that offers a higher BTU and flow rate.
+However, choosing Water Heater Pros as your hot water contractor isn't a problem!
+We are trained to correctly size tankless water heaters based on your home's size, your family's hot water needs, and your budget.

 SWITCH TO THE MORE ENERGY-EFFICIENT WAY TO HEAT YOUR WATER

-Your water heater can be one of the top users of energy in your home.
-But it doesn’t have to be!
-Opt for a compact, energy-efficient hot water solution that delivers the dependable supply of hot water you deserve today!
+Your water heater can be one of your home's top energy users.
+But it doesn't have to be!
+Opt for a compact, energy-efficient hot water solution that delivers the dependable hot water supply you deserve today!
 Contact The Pros online or call us at 916-344-4500 to get a free quote for a water heater upgrade.

 WHAT SIZE TANKLESS DO I NEED?

-Here you will find a chart that shows typical gas tankless units, and based on the amount of maximum BTU's and maximum "gallons per minute" (GPM) they can deliver to provide adequate hot water measured by the amount of bathrooms in a home.
+Here you will find a chart that shows typical gas tankless units, and based on the number of maximum BTUs and maximum "gallons per minute" (GPM) they can deliver to provide adequate hot water measured by the number of bathrooms in a home.

 Gas tankless, 120,000 BTUH, 6.8 GPM, Equals a 1-Bathroom home